Image Source: Courtesy of Jane Gershovich / OL Reign

 Photo: Madison Hammond with her aunt who still lives in New Mexico.
 Image Source: Courtesy of Madison Hammond.

-When asked if there were any Native beliefs or ideals that she turns to when playing soccer, Hammond said there's nothing explicit, but when she steps onto the field she believes her family is always there with her.
+When asked if there were any Native beliefs or ideals that she turns to when playing soccer, Hammond said there's nothing explicit, but she believes her family is always there with her on the field.
 "It's not just me playing the game, it's my family and people who have passed on.
 They're all there for every game, and so that's a lot of power.
 I just try to take that and know that they're watching over me and making sure that I'm safe from injuries, safe from bad thoughts."

 College was an invaluable experience not just for the DI soccer — Hammond started every game and was a captain for two years — but for the strength it gave her.
 "I felt that I was able to establish myself and establish my voice in how I wanted to approach talking about race, social justice, and just how Black and brown people can make their voices heard in predominantly white spaces," she said.
 She noted that she grew up in a very diverse area in New Mexico and attended a diverse high school when she moved to Virginia.
 "So, I didn't realize how much I had taken that for granted, and the type of conversations that people had that were normal in high school were not normal in college," she said.